Jacqueline Felice de Almania: Career

 Jacqueline was born into a prominent French Jewish family.
 Referring to herself as nobilis mulier domino Jacoba, indicating that she was of a high social class, Jacqueline Felice de Almania was known as a health specialist, treating both men and women for medical conditions.
 She had a reputation for having successful outcomes of her treatments.
 It was reported that individuals were directed to her if their previous treatment for fever, paralysis, or other medical conditions had failed.
 Individuals also went to her for medical attention when licensed physicians did not treat their conditions.
 She believed in the concept of "women's secrets"- the idea that a woman should look at other women's private parts, breasts, belly etc., as a barrier to keep men from knowing about "women's business".

 Jacqueline Felice did not receive training at a University, possibly due to antisemitic and sexist restrictions for University enrollments at the time.
 Her lack of formal training caused physicians to feel offended because she used techniques as licensed physicians did, such as visiting the ill, examining urine by its physical appearance, touching the body, and prescribing potions, digestions, and laxatives.
 Her medical practice had a policy of not charging a fee unless there was a cure following the treatment.

+Medical licensing

+Between the twelfth and sixteenth centuries, a period in which Jacqueline practiced, the regulation of medicine was growing significantly.
+Secular and religious authorities began to implement medical licensing systems, and practitioners were forming guilds that sought to control who could practice medicine and under what conditions.
+In 1271, the medical faculty of the University of Paris invoked a statute making it illegal to practice medicine without a church sanctioned license.
+This license was only obtained by completing courses provided by the university; these courses were typically unavailable to women and Jewish people.
+Much of the coursework that was provided by the university focused on theory and philosophy rather than practical medical skills.

+Based on its original text, the statute that Jacqueline was accused of violating did not explicitly restrict women more than men from medical practice.
+Scholars noted that the prosecution of unlicensed practitioners was not solely focused on women; the Faculty of Medicine in Paris was directly targeting practitioners who were not university trained.
+Jacqueline was considered a threat to other physicians due to her methods being quite similar to licensed physicians and she lacked university education.
+The medical faculty sought out to restrict access to certain medications by those without university training to ensure regulation of medical practice more generally.